abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ## Entity Framework Core Updates

-If you are using EF Core as your data access library, then you should update your `dotnet-ef` CLI tool.
+If you use EF Core as your data access library, you should update your `dotnet-ef` CLI tool.
 Here's the terminal command to update it:

 ```bash
 dotnet tool update dotnet-ef --global --prerelease